-Lackawanna College's Student Advising Program is based on the premise that there is no substitute for faculty members who serve as role models and mentors to their students.
-Upon registering for classes at Lackawanna, each student will be assigned an academic advisor -- a member of the College's faculty or professional staff.
-The College's program includes two required meetings between advisors and their student advisees each semester.
-During these meetings, the student's progress will be reviewed and the course selections that best suit the student's transfer or career needs will be identified.
-The advisor will also assist the student in course selection during preregistration meetings.
+Lackawanna College's Student Academic Advising Program is based on the premise that there is no substitute for academic advisors who serve as role models and mentors to their students.
+Upon registering for classes at Lackawanna, each matriculating student will be assigned an academic advisor---a member of the College's faculty or professional staff.
+The College's advising program includes two required meetings between advisors and their student advisees each semester.
+During these meetings, the student's progress will be reviewed, and the course selections that best suit the student's transfer or career needs will be identified.
+The advisors will also assist the student in course selections during the advising/registration meetings.
 Academic advisors may also act as referral sources for other specific services within the College.